sp5wiz/Surface-pro-5-opencore/README.md

 the touchscreen does not work as the drivers are unstable and i want to provide a rock solid efi, even if touch support is lacking, but you can add the kext and your own risk

+*notes*

+add -v for verbose to your boot args if you cannot boot.
+This will not fix the issue, but will help you troubleshoot.

 *Known Issues*

 Please note, that Sonoma and Sequioa, even Tahoe is unbootable at the moment. it shows varying bootstrap errors and needs OCLP patching. it does not boot.